acturtle/cashflower/docs/settings.rst

 There are results for 3 separate model points.

-If the AGGREGATE setting is set to :code:`True`, the results will aggregated:
+If the AGGREGATE setting is set to :code:`True`, the results will be aggregated:

 ..  code-block::
-    :caption: <timestamp>_fund.csv
+    :caption: <timestamp>_output.csv

     t,fund_value
     0,27000.0